SudarshanKDeore/Terraform_Create-EKS-Module-Blue-Green-Deploy/README.md

 ```
 Blue-Green EKS is implemented by creating two identical clusters with separate Terraform states and switching traffic between them for zero-downtime deployments.

+ALB Ingress Blue-Green uses separate Kubernetes services behind one ALB, and traffic is switched instantly by updating the Ingress backend without downtime.
 ```

 ## ▶️ How to Deploy (Blue / Green)